During Cyber Week 2025, AI and agents drove $67 billion in global online sales — influencing 20% of all orders (Salesforce, December 2025).

 4. Assess your MCP readiness.
 For most businesses, this means starting with structured data and working toward a point where an AI agent could theoretically query your services programmatically.
 For e-commerce and service businesses, the timeline for needing actual MCP infrastructure is 12-18 months — not five years.

 5. Monitor the protocol stack.
-MCP, AG-UI, A2UI, and the W3C WebMCP draft (published February 10, 2026) are evolving fast.
-Chrome and Edge are expected to ship native MCP support in the second half of 2026.
-When that happens, the agentic web goes from early-adopter territory to mainstream overnight.
+MCP, AG-UI, A2UI, and the W3C WebMCP draft (currently a flag-gated Chrome Canary preview) are evolving fast.
+If and when WebMCP ships to stable Chrome and Edge, the agentic web goes from early-adopter territory to mainstream overnight.

 The Window